 Note that all general education prerequisites from the major will apply as prerequisites for the minor.

 Because courses for the minor may overlap with courses a student is taking for their major, they must have approval from the Director of Undergraduate Studies for the set of courses used for the minor.
 Students may not take courses for the minor that are in the same area of study as their major (e.g., they may not take CCSG 20300 The Economics of Climate Change and Energy if they are an economics major).
-In addition, students in the minor may not take CCSG 25000 Climate Change and Energy in Other Countries: September Travel Abroad unless they are in their fourth year at the College and have taken at least four of the required courses for their minor.
+In addition, students in the minor may not take CCSG 25000 Climate, Energy, and Development: Global Perspectives in Practice unless they are in their fourth year at the College and have taken at least four of the required courses for their minor.

 Courses in the minor must be taken for quality grades and may not be double-counted with the student’s major(s), other minors, or general education requirements.